imaginaryBuddy/FRModel/sphinx/source/frmodel/base/D2/glcm2D.rst

 Underlying Representation
 =========================

-The data stored isn't actually a co-occurrence matrix, instead 2 ``np.ndarray``s.
+The data stored isn't actually a co-occurrence matrix, instead 2 ``np.ndarray``

 These 2 arrays can be created manually or from :doc:`Channel2D <channel2D>`.